hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3340

-Do not supplicate with Allah another god; none has the right to be worshiped except Him.
+Do not invoke with Allah another god; none has the right to be worshiped except Him.
 Everything will perish except Him.
 His is the Judgment and to Him you will all be brought back.

 # 3341